 Base Periods are split into 3 periods: Base 1, Base 2, Base 3.

 Every one of them is 3-4 weeks.

-Depends what training system are you using 3 weeks: 2 weeks load, 1-week recovery or 4 weeks: 3 weeks load, 1 week recovery.
+Depends on what training system you are using 3 weeks: 2 weeks load, 1-week recovery or 4 weeks: 3 weeks load, 1-week recovery.

 The minimum duration of “Base” should be 12 weeks, so 3 x 4 weeks or 4 x 3 weeks.